 Why the Nikon?
 You ask.
 Well…

-This camera is a smooth easy to use DSLR, with an incredible performing sensor and a high-res vari-angle screen.
+This camera is a smooth easy to use entry level DSLR, with an incredible performing sensor and a high-res vari-angle screen.
 The smoothness of filming is excellent and the autofocus allows you to get some incredible footage.
 It is definitely a good camera for beginners and among the best entry-level cameras.

 Robust and hardy it is great for a first-timer looking to get their material shot, one downfall is the special effects which for some reason only work on JPEG not film, but to be honest none of that is relevant if you are going to be editing the film post-production.